 With the completion of the new Science Building slated for January 2015, other ventures such as departmental moves, campus renovations and transportation projects have spread across the university over the past few months.

 The $147 million science building project began in May 2012.
-When completed, MTSU will boast a 257,000-square-foot building that will house 37 biology and chemistry class labs, two open labs, 13 research labs, six classrooms, faculty offices and numerous spaces for informal student learning and presentation areas.
+When completed, MTSU will boast a 257,000-square-foot building that will house 37 biology and chemistry class labs, two open labs, 13 research labs, six classrooms, faculty offices and numerous spaces for informal student learning and presentation areas with all interior walls being finished with wall protection for schools to ensure they are comfortable, easy to learn and concentrate in, as well as being highly resistant and easy to clean, this should mean that less money will have to be spent for paint and wall maintenance within the new building.
 The new classrooms and labs will provide approximately 1,500 new student stations, according to a report by Jimmy Hart, the university’s director of news and media relations.

 Move-in and set-up for labs will happen in July and August for the university to meet its January deadline.
 While classes will be held in the building during the fall semester, some preparation will continue.